Are you looking for a fabulous new hair colour? Or maybe two? Black and red hair is the perfect combination of two bold and striking colours.

 If you have cool undertones:

-- Jewel and pastel colours are so your thing.
+• Jewel and pastel colors are so your thing.

-- The colour yellow washes you out and does not look good on you.
+• The colur yellow washes you out and does not look good on you.

 If you have warm undertones:

 If you’re still unsure, take out quick quiz!
-This will tell you what hair colours will suit you.
+This will tell you what hair colors will suit you.

-Just answer a few quick questions and you can apply this colour theory to your hair, your wardrobe and your life!
+Just answer a few quick questions and you can apply this color theory to your hair, your wardrobe and your life!

 Can I dye my own hair black and red?